Skip to main content

 1. Go to Ownership > Transactions

-2. In the top right, choose "+ Add transaction" > Other transactions
+2. In the top right, choose "+ Add transaction" > Stock split

 Note: Ledgy will offer an explanation for how the split will affect the shares going forward once added, as shown in the example below: